rc4l/DiscordKarmaBot/README.md

 5. Inside the `.env` file, within a new line, add the application id with the name DISCORD_APPLICATION_ID.
 For example: `DISCORD_APPLICATION_ID="YOUR APP ID GOES HERE"`.
 6. You are done and can now start the bot by running `npm run start`.
 Make sure it runs and is able to connect to a discord server.
 7. You'll notice slash commands don't work such as `/help`.
 To do that you'll need to run a custom script I made.
 It is already defined in package.json so to run it simply do `npm run updatecommands`.
 8. Run `npm run start` again. `/help` should now work as a valid command among others.
+9. (Once per server) Don't forget to invite the bot into your server.
+From the [Discord Developer Portal](https://discord.com/developers/applications) create an invite link, head back to the My Apps page under the "Applications" section, click on your bot application, and open the OAuth2 page and generate the url.
+Make sure the correct permissions are applied in the url link you're generating from the prerequisites section.
-You are now ready to develop :D
+10. You are now ready to develop =D

 ## Adding or removing /commands (slash commands)
 These steps need to be followed whenever a new command is added, removed, or if you modified anything aside from the `run` function within your command.
 The reason it's designed this way is because [there's a daily limit on command registration requests](https://discordjs.guide/creating-your-bot/command-deployment.html#command-registration) so simply running it every time on startup when we don't need to would eventually halt development for a day.
 Therefore this is a separate process entirely.